Russian Empire: Education

 The Ministry of Education was established in 1802, and the country was divided into six educational regions.
 The long-term plan was for a university in every region, a secondary school in every major city, upgraded primary schools, and – serving the largest number of students – a parish school for every two parishes.
 By 1825, the national government operated six universities, forty-eight secondary state schools, and 337 improved primary schools.
 Highly qualified teachers arrived from France, fleeing the revolution there.
 Exiled Jesuits set up elite boarding schools until their order was expelled in 1815.
-At the highest level, universities were based on the German model—in Kazan, Kharkov, St. Petersburg, Vilna and Dorpat—while the relatively young Imperial Moscow University was expanded.
+At the highest level, universities were based on the German model—in Kazan, Kharkov, St. Petersburg, Vilna (refounded as the Imperial University in 1803) and Dorpat—while the relatively young Imperial Moscow University was expanded.
 The higher forms of education were reserved for a very small elite, with only a few hundred students at the universities by 1825 and 5500 in the secondary schools.
 There were no schools open to girls.
 Most rich families still depended on private tutors.

 Emperor Nicholas I was a reactionary who wanted to neutralize foreign ideas, especially those he ridiculed as "pseudo-knowledge".
-Nevertheless, his minister of education, Sergey Uvarov, at the university level promoted more academic freedom for the faculty, who were under suspicion by reactionary church officials.
+Nevertheless, his Minister of Education, Sergey Uvarov, promoted greater academic freedom at the university level for faculty members, who were under suspicion by reactionary church officials.
 Uvarov raised academic standards, improved facilities, and opened the admission doors a bit wider.
-Nicholas tolerated Uvarov's achievements until 1848, then reversed his innovations.
+Nicholas tolerated Uvarov's achievements until 1848, after which he reversed these innovations.
 For the rest of the century, the national government continued to focus on universities, and generally ignored elementary and secondary educational needs.
 By 1900 there were 17,000 university students, and over 30,000 were enrolled in specialized technical institutes.
 The students were conspicuous in Moscow and Saint Petersburg as a political force typically at the forefront of demonstrations and disturbances.
 The majority of tertiary institutions in the empire used Russian, while some used other languages but later underwent Russification.

-Other educational institutions in the empire included the Nersisian School in Tiflis (Tbilisi).
+Other educational institutions in the empire included the Nersisian School in Tiflis.